 PSYC 693 (3-3-0) Thesis Research: An extensive research experience in an approved topic of choice.
-Prerequisite: PSYC 500 And PSYC 505

-PSYC 899 (0-0-0) Thesis Non-Credit: This course is required for students that have completed their course work and the number of thesis hours for credit required in their graduate degree program.
+PSYC 899 (0-0-0) Thesis Non-Credit: This course is required for students who have completed their course work and the number of thesis hours for credit required in their graduate degree program.
 Students who will continue to use University resources in completing their thesis must enroll in this course.